chimera-linux/cports/Packaging.md

 * `zsh` for `-zshcomp` packages
 * `python-pycache` for `-pycache` packages (except `python-pycache` itself)

+Development packages may be automatically installed if `base-devel` is installed and specific other circumstances enable this.
+Please refer to the section about automatic dependencies below.

 You can turn off automatic splitting with the `!autosplit` option.
 Some templates also have builtin whitelists for split subpackage data, e.g.
 `eudev` will not split off a `-udev` subpackage.